 - File taxes as musician.
-Applicants are required to submit fully completed and filed 2018 1040 tax return documentation.
+Applicants are required to submit fully completed and filed 2018 or 2019 1040 tax return documentation.
 No exceptions.

 - Have the following additional documentation: professional musician materials (resume, biography, website, etc.) and proof of work cancellation (emails, letters, other correspondence).

 Individuals currently receiving pensions, unemployment, social security, or disability assistance are unfortunately not eligible for the CV19 Emergency Aid Grant Program.